 Annually, the Sound Transit Board adopts a State Legislative Program.
 The program has typically included issues and policy guidance to staff and contract lobbyists to assist them in representing the agency's interests during the legislative session.
-This action would authorize Sound Transit staff and consultants in Olympia to advocate and/or pursue the following positions during the 2006 state legislative session:
+This action would authorize Sound Transit staff and consultants in Olympia to advocate and/or pursue the following positions during the upcoming state legislative session:

-- Support the State's new role in public transportation. - Clarify legislation that allows Sound Transit to benefit from state special fuel tax incentives. - Support a balanced statewide and regional transportation investment strategy package that addresses critical transportation infrastructure needs. - Support legislative efforts of Sound Transit's partner agencies that would facilitate the cost effective delivery of transit projects and services. - Oppose legislation which amends Sound Transit enabling statutes without the consent and advice of the Sound Transit Board of Directors, and oppose legislation that would increase the costs of transit improvements and services or otherwise impair the agency's ability to deliver its voter-approved regional transportation program. - Monitor coordination legislation that might affect Sound Transit projects.
+- Seek or support legislation needed to enable a successful joint ballot measure at the 2007 general election. - Monitor governance legislation that might alter the oversight, financing, construction and operation of Sound Transit projects. - Seek legislation to continue Sound Transit's authority to utilize the Owner Controlled Insurance Program. - Clarify legislation that allows Sound Transit to benefit from state special fuel tax incentives. - Seek legislative changes necessary to ensure safe, secure and efficient operation of light rail facilities and equipment. - Seek legislative amendments to Sound Transit's statute to simplify annexation procedures and provide for automatic inclusion of areas subsequently annexed by local jurisdictions already within the RTA boundaries. - Support a balanced statewide and regional transportation investment strategy package that addresses critical transportation infrastructure needs. - Support legislative efforts of Sound Transit's partner agencies that would facilitate the cost effective delivery of transit projects and services. - Continue to support the State's role in public transportation. - Clarify state law to clarify that local jurisdiction impact fees do not apply to Sound Transit projects. - Oppose legislation which amends Sound Transit enabling statutes without the consent and advice of the Sound Transit Board of Directors, and oppose legislation that would increase the costs of transit improvements and services or otherwise impair the agency's ability to deliver its voter-approved regional transportation program.